Oak Park, Illinois: Schools

-The public primary schools (Lincoln, Mann, Longfellow, Beye, Irving, Holmes, Whittier, and Hatch) and the middle schools, Percy Julian Middle School (formerly Nathaniel Hawthorne) and Gwendolyn Brooks Middle School (formerly Ralph Waldo Emerson) are operated by the Oak Park Elementary School District.
-These ten schools are part of elementary school District 97, which serves the entire city limits.
+The public primary schools (Lincoln, Mann, Longfellow, Beye, Irving, Holmes, Whittier, and Hatch) and the middle schools, Percy Julian Middle School (formerly Nathaniel Hawthorne) and Gwendolyn Brooks Middle School (formerly Ralph Waldo Emerson) are operated by Oak Park Elementary School District 97.
+These ten schools serve the entire city limits.
+There are also multiple private schools.

-Performance of schools in Oak Park as evaluated by standard statewide tests is released periodically, known as the school report cards.
+Performance ratings for schools in Oak Park (as evaluated by standardized statewide tests) are released periodically, known as the school report cards.

 The renaming of the junior high schools, now middle schools, after prominent African-Americans rather than famous American literary figures was done in part to motivate minority students in their educational pursuits.
 A gap in school performance, referred to as "this intolerable and persistent inequity," remains, as of the date of the report.

 Oak Park is the home of two high schools: Oak Park and River Forest High School, the sole school in educational District 200, which also serves the entire city, and Fenwick High School.
 Oak Park and River Forest High School is a public school with its district including both Oak Park and neighboring River Forest, and Fenwick High School is a Catholic college preparatory school run by the Dominicans, affiliated with the Roman Catholic Archdiocese of Chicago.
 Both high schools have a long history of high academic standards.
 Oak Park and River Forest High School bestows the Tradition of Excellence Award to distinguished alumni, including Ernest Hemingway, Ray Kroc, Dan Castellaneta, football Hall-of-Famer George Trafton, actress Mary Elizabeth Mastrantonio, astronomer Chad Trujillo, geochemist Wally Broecker, and environmental leader Phil Radford.
 Oak Park and River Forest High School is one of seven secondary educational institutions in Illinois with the ability to induct students into the Cum Laude Society.

 Park District

 The Park District of Oak Park was first organized in 1912 as the Recreation Department of the Village of Oak Park.
 Under the direction of Josephine Blackstock and her successor, Lilly Ruth Hanson, it embarked on a vigorous program of recreation for villagers.
 The playgrounds were named by Blackstock after famous children's writers.

 In the late 1980s, the Recreation Department was dissolved, and the Park District of Oak Park was created as a separate tax-levying body.
 It comprises thirteen parks scattered throughout the village, for a total of 80 acre of parkland, a historic house available for functions with payment of fees, the Oak Park Conservatory, and two outdoor pools.
 The Park District also provides dog exercise areas where dog owners may bring their pets with payment of fees.
-A second outdoor pool, an official sized ice rink, a green roof and synthetic-turfed playing fields are at Ridgeland Common at the corner of Lake Street and Ridgeland Avenue, originally built in 1962.
+A second outdoor pool, an official-sized ice rink, a green roof and synthetic-turfed playing fields are at Ridgeland Common at the corner of Lake Street and Ridgeland Avenue, originally built in 1962.
 It was completely renovated from March 2013 to June 14, 2014.